 If you have any pages with meta descriptions under 100 characters, then lengthening them should be a priority.

-5. Don’t be too quick to make changes, but if you’ve been waiting to optimize your meta titles, now’s the time
+5. Don’t be too quick to make changes, but if you’ve been waiting to optimize your meta title length, now’s the time

 Google can change their search result display at any time (and they’ve been making all kinds of changes on an almost weekly basis).
 However, the previous guidelines for meta title length had been the same for 2 years, so maybe these new lengths are the new normal.

 We’ll let you know if Google makes any adjustments to meta title and description length in the near future, so stay tuned.
 Has your website been affected by these changes?
-Let us know in the comments section below, and join the conversation!
+Let us know how we can help!